cyberfantom2000/NatsMq/README.md

 Don't forget to define them in your project.

 ## Tests
-To run the tests you will need to install server nats and python3.
+To run the tests you will need to install server nats, python3 and Qt5 library.
 I recomend using [docker image](https://hub.docker.com/_/nats) for server.
 [Python3](https://www.python.org/downloads/) used for the second command line nats client and use only standart python libraries.
 Also test project used [GTEST framework](https://github.com/google/googletest).
 But this will be picked up automatically with cmake FetchContent.
 Start the NATS server first, then run a tests.
 For a JetStream tests, the server must be started with the flag ```--jetstream```.

 ## Examples